University Officers' Training Corps: General history of the units

-From 1910 to 1922, Dublin University Officers' Training Corps recruited students at Trinity College Dublin, reinforcing the university's reputation at the time as a stronghold of Irish unionism and opposition to Home Rule.
-During the 1916 Easter Rising, Trinity College was targeted by the Volunteer and Citizen Army forces, but was successfully defended by a small number of unionist students, most of whom were UOTC officer cadets, as well as some staff.
-In the first meeting of the College Board following the Easter Rising, the Provost, J. P. Mahaffy, proposed a resolution expressing gratitude to those who had defended the university.
-In July that year, Dublin UOTC were offered, as a further gesture of thanks, the gift of a silver cup by the Ulster Unionist MP for Dublin University, Sir Edward Carson; the cup was ultimately gifted to the university itself in trust for its UOTC.
-Eventually, Dublin UOTC was disbanded following the partition of Ireland.

-In 1948, the senior OTC divisions became part of the Territorial Army (Now called the Army Reserve), and women were accepted for the first time with the formation of Women's Royal Army Corps sub-units.
-Women are now fully integrated into all sections.
-The junior divisions, by then renamed the Junior Training Corps, became the Army Sections of the Combined Cadet Force.
-The units became University Officers' Training Corps (UOTCs) again in 1955.
+In 1948, the senior OTC divisions became part of the Territorial Army (now the Army Reserve), and women were admitted for the first time through the formation of Women's Royal Army Corps sub-units.
+Women are now fully integrated throughout the organisation.
+The junior divisions, by then renamed the Junior Training Corps, became the Army sections of the Combined Cadet Force.
+The units reverted to the title University Officers' Training Corps (UOTCs) in 1955.

-There are now fourteen UOTCs and three Officer Training Regiments (OTRs) throughout the United Kingdom, each of which serves the universities and Army Reserve units in a distinct geographic area.
-Those serving larger areas may have several detachments.
-Each UOTC is effectively an independent regiment, with its own cap badge, its own stable belt, and its own customs and traditions.
-UOTC members hold the rank of Officer cadet (OCdt), and are members of the Army Reserve, paid when on duty.
-They are not classed as trained ranks, and do not hold a Commission therefore they cannot be mobilised for active service and are classed as Group B reservists during their time in the UOTC.
-Being classed as untrained strength meaning remuneration does not attract X Factor and is not pensionable.
-Officer cadets can gain appointments as a Junior Under Officer (JUO), a Company Under Officer (CUO), or a Senior Under Officer (SUO) and can also apply to the Army Officer Selection Board (AOSB), which, if they pass, leads to the opportunity to complete the Army Reserve Commissioning Course with the goal of commissioning as a second lieutenant.
+There are currently fourteen UOTCs and three Officer Training Regiments (OTRs) across the United Kingdom, each serving universities and Army Reserve units within a distinct geographic region.
+Larger regions may contain several detachments.
+Each UOTC functions as an independent regiment, with its own cap badge, stable belt, and customs and traditions.
+Members hold the rank of officer cadet (OCdt) and are members of the Army Reserve, paid when on duty.
+They are not classed as trained ranks and do not hold commissions; consequently, they cannot be mobilised for active service and remain classified as Group B reservists during their time in the UOTC.
+As untrained strength, their remuneration does not attract X Factor and is not pensionable.
+Officer cadets may hold appointments such as Junior Under Officer (JUO), Company Under Officer (CUO), or Senior Under Officer (SUO).
+They may also apply to the Army Officer Selection Board (AOSB), which, if passed, allows them to undertake the Army Reserve Commissioning Course with the aim of commissioning as a second lieutenant.